Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Introduction

-Recently, many authors have proposed using various deep learning methods to enhance the resolution of seismic data \cite{30}, such as: \citeA{18} proposed to use denoising CNN (DnCNN) to learn noise extraction in blind Gaussian noisy seismic data; \citeA{19} introduced the concept of iterative processing for ResNet \cite{20}, further enhancing the noise attenuation effectiveness; Peng et al. introduced diffusion model \cite{22} and fast diffusion model \cite{23} for processing seismic data with strong noise, and made several improvements.
+Generally, conventional computational methods generally fall into three categories: filtering methods, sparse transform, and rank reduction.
+The precondition for using filtering methods is that seismic signals exhibit coherence or regularity, which can be distinguished from random noise in the frequency (F-X) domain \cite{8} and many authors have proposed improvement methods Building on this \cite{9}.
+Similar to filtering methods, sparse transform assumes that clean data exhibits structural characteristics that can be sparsely represented, while noise cannot due to its irregular and random nature \cite{11}.
+Common sparse transform include the Fourier \cite{12}, seislet \cite{13}, wavelet \cite{14}, and curvelet \cite{15}.
+In addition to using fixed orthogonal basis functions, another method capable of adaptively learning basis functions is referred as dictionary learning \cite{27}.
+The final method is rank reduction, which assumes that the seismic data is a low-rank structure, and the addition of random noise increases the rank of the data.
+Based on this, random noise can be eliminated by employing low-rank constraints \cite{16}.
+However, conventional computational methods have significant limitations: 1.
+Various filtering methods struggle to accurately separate noise from seismic data and often result in strong signal leakage; 2.
+Sparse transform and rank reduction suffer from low computational efficiency, especially when applied to large-scale exploration tasks; 3.
+Various conventional computational methods are relying on arbitrarily selected parameters, which introduces subjectivity into the processing.
+Recently, many authors have proposed using various deep learning methods for noise attenuation \cite{30}, such as: Zhao et al. \cite{18} proposed denoising CNN to learn noise extraction in blind Gaussian data; Liao et al. \cite{19} introduced the concept of iterative processing for ResNet \cite{20}, further enhancing the noise attenuation effectiveness; Peng et al. introduced diffusion model \cite{22} and fast diffusion model \cite{23} for processing seismic data with strong noise.
 However, various supervised deep learning methods face challenges in practical seismic exploration tasks, including: 1.
-Their effectiveness in seismic noise handling and generalization relies heavily on the training dataset; 2.
+Their effectiveness and generalization relies heavily on the training dataset; 2.
 They often lack interpretability.
-Another promising approach is to utilize various unsupervised deep learning methods based on deep image priors, such as: \citeA{6} proposed twice DAE (TDAE) for seismic noise attenuation to mitigate both signals leaking and noise remaining exist; \citeA{21} introduced weighted total variation (WTV) into the deep image priors, leveraging sparsity to promote priors and constrain the deep image priors solutions to adhere to inherent priors in seismic data.
-The issue with the above methods lies in their complexity and the fact that each time they handle new seismic data, it essentially requires a new training process.
-This results in very low computational efficiency, making them impractical for large-scale seismic exploration tasks.
+Another promising approach is to utilize unsupervised deep learning methods, such as: Liao et al. \cite{6} proposed twice DAE (TDAE) for seismic noise attenuation to mitigate both signals leaking and noise remaining exist; Liu et al. \cite{21} introduced weighted total variation (WTV) into the deep image priors, leveraging sparsity to promote priors and constrain the deep image priors solutions.
+The issue with the above methods lies in their complexity and low computational efficiency, making them impractical for large-scale seismic exploration tasks.